Sign In Register

 Healthcare Facilities75

-Hunter has an average annual temperature of 44°F (6°C).
+Hunter has a cool climate with an average annual temperature of 44°F (6°C).
 Winters average 21°F in January while summers reach 65°F in July.
-Annual precipitation is 56.1 inches.
-The area enjoys 259 sunny days per year.
+The area gets 259 sunny days per year, above the national average.
+Annual precipitation totals 56.1 inches (wetter than the 38-inch national average).
+The area receives 94.5 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,595 feet.

 Temperature